ABOUT OUR SHUL

 We offer lively and participatory services, discussion-based learning opportunities, social gatherings, Tikkun Olam projects, and leadership development opportunities.

-Although the majority of Annex Shul participants are young professionals, all are welcome, regardless of age or affiliation, and we make a point of ensuring that all our religious services and classes are financially accessible to all.
+Although the majority of Annex Shul participants are in their 20s and 30s, all are welcome, regardless of age or affiliation, and we make a point of ensuring that all our religious services and classes are accessible to all.

 Annex Shul also offers: